-Support and complaint
+Discrimination support and complaint

-If you need support when you feel that you have been discriminated against, harassed, sexually harassed or victimized go to your appointed contact person at your School or approach another School staff member you trust.
+If you need support when you feel that you have been discriminated against, harassed, sexually harassed, or victimized, go to your appointed contact person at your school or approach another school staff member you trust.

 - You are the only one who determines whether the act or behaviour pattern is unwelcome.

 - React immediately if you feel this type of behaviour has occurred by seeking help and support.

 - Clarify for those who have subjected you the actions that they are unwelcome on your part.

 KTH has adopted zero tolerance of all forms of discrimination, harassment, sexual harassment, or victimization.

 One prerequisite for achieving this goal is that KTH actively engages in preventative activities and communicates clear procedures for how notification and investigation are to be conducted in cases involving discrimination, harassment, sexual harassment or victimization.